 Navigating through Stories is super simple.
 While browsing the Stories of your friends, swipe right to go to the previous one, left to go to the next one and tap to skip a photo or video.

 If you want to linger on one photo, you can pause a story by tapping and holding your finger on the photo.
 To start the story again, just lift your finger.
 This also works for video.
 If you hold your finger too long on a video it will stay paused, even when you lift your finger.
 To start the video again slide your finger back and forth in short strokes across the screen.

 Muting doesn't hide the Story totally.
 It just moves it to the last of the lineup and it won't automatically open while you're playing Stories.
-You'll need to manually unmute the person to get their stories back in the normal mix.
-Just tap and hold on their Story icon and tap the unmute option.
+You'll need to manually unmute people to get their stories back in the normal mix.
+Just tap and hold on that person's Story icon and tap the unmute option.

-You can choose who gets to see your Stories and who doesn't.
+You can also choose who gets to see your Stories and who doesn't.
 Want to prevent your mom from seeing that epic Friday night out, for example?
 Go to your profile and tap the sun symbol (on iOS) or the three dots (Android) in the top right of the screen.
 Choose Story Settings from the menu and then tap on Hide My Story From.
-Select your mother from the list and tap Done.
-Mom will still be able to see your posts and profile, but won't see that Story.
+Select your mother (or whoever else you want) from the list and tap Done.
+Mom will still be able to see your posts and profile, but won't see your Story.

-You can prevent certain people from commenting on your Story, too.
+You can prevent certain people from sending you messages from your Story, too.
 Go to your profile and tap the sun symbol (on iOS) or the three dots (Android) in the top right of the screen.
 In Story Settings, select an option from the list.
 You can choose Everyone, which will let everyone comment, People You Follow to let just those you follow comment and Off to prevent anyone from commenting.

 Save your Stories forever